-The National Theatre of Scotland is currently developing Eve/Adam, a double bill of theatre shows exploring transgender lives – Eve, a very personal, reflective show by playwright Jo Clifford, and Adam, the true story of an Egyptian trans man’s journey to self-discovery, directed by Cora Bissett (Glasgow Girls, Roadkill).
-The negative impact of stigma and prejudice on the mental health of transgender people is well documented, and the Mental Health Foundation is working with the creators of the project to document transgender life stories in a positive and empowering way.
+The National Theatre of Scotland's show Eve/Adam is a double bill of theatre shows exploring transgender lives – Eve, a very personal, reflective show by playwright Jo Clifford, and Adam, the true story of an Egyptian trans man’s journey to self-discovery, directed by Cora Bissett (Glasgow Girls, Roadkill).
+The negative impact of stigma and prejudice on the mental health of transgender people is well documented, and the Mental Health Foundation has been working with the creators of the project to document transgender life stories in a positive and empowering way.
 For this discussion, Jo Clifford and Cora Bissett are joined by Vic Valentine of the Scottish Transgender Alliance and Alison Wren from LGBT Health & Wellbeing.

 Truths vs Fictions - documentary, drama and mental health